 The key differences between an enduring and lasting power of attorney

 There are several differences between the two, which you should consider if you already have an EPA in place.
 If you do have an EPA, you should speak to an expert who will be able to review it to ensure it is still fit for purpose.

 LPAs were introduced on the 1st October 2007 and allow for additional powers for different attorneys, including health and welfare LPAs, as well as property and financial affairs LPAs.
 Historically, an EPA only dealt with property and financial affairs and would not give someone permission to decide on the care you receive.
 You can read more about the different types of LPAs here.

-EPAs also only allow for one attorney, or if you have appointed more than one attorney, all of them must agree on decisions together.
-You are also unable to appoint someone to take over as attorney, if the appointed attorney is no longer able to act as a result of losing capacity themselves or if they pass away.
+EPAs do not allow you to appoint someone to take over as attorney, if the appointed attorney is no longer able to act as a result of losing capacity themselves or if they pass away.
 If this occurs, the EPA will no longer be valid.

-An LPA allows you to add replacement attorneys, should this happen.
+An LPA, however, allows you to add replacement attorneys, should this happen.
 Therefore, an LPA will still be valid, even if your first appointed attorney can no longer act for you.

 Another key difference is that an LPA allows you to choose whether or not you wish for it to be used following loss of mental capacity, a deterioration in your physical capacity, or both.
 EPAs, however, commonly contained restrictions which created problems in relation to this, meaning they could only be used if you lost mental capacity.

 LPAs also require a certificate provider.
 This means that a third party must sign to confirm that the person making the LPA still has the mental capacity to make this choice themselves.
 This helps to protect people and remove the risks of giving power to others under undue influence or pressure.